-Nowadays I and some friends have introduced “Gaming-Mondays” and depending on our mood kill each other for fun in StarCraft II or help each other out in Destiny 2.
+Nowadays I and some friends have introduced “Gaming-Mondays” and depending on our mood kill each other for fun in StarCraft II, show of in Need for Speed or help each other out in Destiny 2.
 (We usually switch it up with HOTS and Overwatch.)
 Then there’s the sporadic hot-seat match in Heroes of Might and Magic – HOMM3, obviously! – and recently a recurred passion for getting together and playing board games and RPG’s like Dungeons and Dragons.

 Assassin’s Creed, Shadows of Mordor and Tomb Raider are all great games with captivating sceneries and interesting gameplay and motors.
 I would also be lying if I didn’t admit to enjoying the car chases, story, and humor in GTA V and WatchDogs 2 – even though there are tons of ethical discussions that could be held with those games in mind.

 My favorites are still open world action adventure games, preferably RPG’s – Dragon Age series, Fable series, Oblivion and Skyrim of course – and on top of that list is Fallout 3 in a fight with Fallout: New Vegas given the amazing scenery and story all throughout the game.
 I had no trouble at all putting in 400 hrs of gameplay to get all the achievements including Hardcore. 🙂 I spent roughly the same amount of time in the much-anticipated Fallout 4, and did the same again before finishing all the Gwent tournaments and achievements in Witcher 3.